dheeraj2112/ETL_INFA_IICS_Snowflake_Project/README.md

 7) Next Steps -->

 i.
+Enchance the existing EDW_STG to EDW pipelines in ELT(Extract, Load, Transform) mode within IICS.

-Incremental/CDC logic handling ( either having some audit framework or IICS specific CDC handling features with { SETVARIABLE option / in-built $LastRunDate or $LastRunTime variables})
+ii.Incremental/CDC logic handling ( either having some audit framework or IICS specific CDC handling features with { SETVARIABLE option / in-built $LastRunDate or $LastRunTime variables})

-ii.
+iii.
 Build the EDW_STG to EDW data pipelines using Snowflake features as mentioned in the optional section of #3.

-iii.
+iv.
 Addtinal integration with AWS/Azure/GCP in place of Informatica to implemnt this project.
 Juust SRC to EDW_STG data pipelines logic to be implemneted as EDW_STG to EDW data pipelines are already in place within Snowflake as mentioned in point #ii above.

 **ENDOFDOCUMENT**